RootCellar/PixelEngine/Text/IDEAS.md

 This file just contains ideas for the PixelEngine.
 These may or may not be implemented at some point in the future.

+#### Physics engine

+- More of an interesting concept that could make for some interesting games
+  - Possibly vehicles, with horsepower.
+Apply work of engines properly into kinetic energy and solve for more realistic velocity
+  - gravity, make games with planets to curve projectiles and players

 #### Data dumping

 - Low priority, but could potentially be useful